mindaffect/unitymindaffectBCI/README.md

 To use this code in your own games, follow these steps:
   1. Copy the Scripts directory from the Assests directory of this project into your game.
-  2. Create a new empty game-object in the base of your game, and attache the NoiseController.cs script to this object.
+  2. Create a new empty game-object in the base of your game, and attache the `NoiseController.cs` script to this object.
-  3. Create the game objects you want to BCI control, and attach the NoiseBehaviour.cs script to them.
+  3. Create the game objects you want to BCI control, and attach the `NoisetagBehaviour.cs` script to them.
   4. For each BCI controlled game-object you have, in the editor define the code you want to execute when it is selected.
   5. In your main game manager, tell the noise-tag-controller to go into the correct mode. e.g.
      For Calibration mode, with 10 calibration trials of about 4 seconds use